giralt/draft-contreras-alto-service-edge/draft-contreras-alto-service-edge.md

 # Conclusions

-Telco networks will increasingly contain a number of interconnected data centers, of different size and characteristics, allowing flexibility in the dynamic deployment of functions and applications for advance services.
+Telco networks will increasingly contain a number of interconnected data centers and edge clouds, of different sizes and characteristics, allowing flexibility in the dynamic deployment of functions and applications for advanced services.
 The overall objective of this document is to begin a discussion in the
-ALTO WG regarding the suitability of the ALTO protocol for determining where to deploy a function or application in distributed computing environments.
+ALTO WG regarding the suitability of the ALTO protocol for determining where to deploy a function or application in these distributed computing environments.
 The result of such discussions will be reflected in future versions of this draft.